- <div style="background-image:url(/live/image/gid/6/width/1600/height/300/crop/1/30025_education.rev.1451945980.png)"/>

 All tuition and fees are due 14 days before registration unless enrolled in a monthly payment plan.
-Registration will not be permitted if payments are not up to date.
+Registration for subsequent semesters will not be permitted if payments are not up to date.

 Diplomas and official transcripts are withheld from students and alumni who have not met their financial obligations to the College.
 The College also reserves the right to cancel registration and evict students from residence halls and the board plan if their accounts are in arrears and to exclude a student with significant financial obligations to the College from participating in graduation ceremonies.